idnow/de.idnow.android/README.md

 ## Using IDnow with other native libraries (UnsatisfiedLinkError)

-For Videostreaming the Idnow SDK uses OpenTok / IceLink which come with native libs.
+For Videostreaming the Idnow SDK uses IceLink which come with native libs.

 If your app uses other 3rd party libs that come with their own native libs, it's possible that you get an UnsatisfiedLinkError.